ansible/molecule/docs/getting-started.md

       1. Create a new directory in your collection called `extensions`.

-      2. Initialize a new default molecule scenario in this directory.
+      2. cd to the `extensions` directory and initialize a new default molecule scenario.

           ```bash
              molecule init scenario
           ```

-      1. Create an ansible configuration `ansible.cfg` file under this directory.

-      2. Add the `collections_path` to this configuration file.

 ![Collection Structure and ansible config file collections path](images/collection_structure_and_ansible_cfg.png)